 The Architecture

-What Is AI OSI?
+What Is AI OSI™

 The Governance Model

-How AI OSI Structures Accountability
+How It Structures Accountability

-• authority is clear,
+• authority is identifiable,

 • responsibility is bounded,